awsdocs/aws-iot-events-developer-guide/doc_source/create-alarm-model-console.md

 1. \(Optional\) In the **Notification settings** sections, you configure notification settings for the alarm\.

    AWS IoT Events uses an AWS Lambda function to manage alarm notifications\.
-Follow the [instructions](https://docs.aws.amazon.com/iotevents/latest/developerguide/lambda-support.html) to create an Lambda function for your alarm\.
+Follow the [instructions](https://docs.aws.amazon.com/iotevents/latest/developerguide/lambda-support.html) to create a Lambda function for your alarm\.

    Do the following: